 Here is the problem that is staring right at our face- Segregation!
-If we have to fight the problem of waste management at any waste generation site, especially at temples, mosques or gurudwaras that have sentimental values attached to it, there we have to take measures to segregate the waste at source.
-There are organizations like Clean India Ventures which are taking important steps to reduce the waste by introducing advance technologies at source.
-Clean India has launched a range of waste recycling machines called Green Waste Reprocessor, designed for Temple Waste, Agro-Mandi Waste, Horticulture Waste, and Organic Mixed Waste Model.
+If we have to fight the problem of waste management at any waste generation site, especially at temples, mosques, or gurudwaras that have sentimental values attached to it, there we have to take measures to segregate the waste at the source.
+There are organizations like Clean India Ventures which are taking important steps to reduce waste by introducing advanced technologies at the source.
+Clean India has launched a range of waste recycling machines called Green Waste Reprocessor, designed for Temple Waste, Horticulture Waste, Food Waste, and Organic Mixed Waste Model.

 1. Identify the kinds of Waste: There are different kinds of offerings that followers worship on the deity such as flowers, fruits, leaves, clothes, kumkum, etc. Some of the materials are offered directly, whereas some are packed in cellophane paper (thin plastic sheet), woven in a thread (garland), and more.

 2. Segregate into Biodegradable and Non-biodegradable & Re-usable or not: Once the wastes are identified, it needs to be segregated into usable and non-reusable categories.
 Like fruits and clothes can be distributed among beggars who live around the temple, whereas milk that is poured onto the idol is a waste and not reusable will go into the biodegradable category.
 Other offerings like flowers, leaves, and more are collected together which will get further processed into the machine as they are biodegradable.

 3. Put into Temple Waste GWR Model: Once the offerings are segregated, biodegradable waste is put into the Green Waste Reprocessor machine at the temple which will further convert holy refuse into organic manure.